grecubogdan13/image_segmentation/README.md

 Implemented a method to segment the image using k-means, using only color, and color and position as features. <br> Implemented a method to compare the input image and the clustered version by using the L2 distance and calculate the error. <br>
 Plotted error curves for both the color and color and position segmentation algorithm, under variying k (the number of clusters). <br>
+This repo represents my submission for the first coursework at COMP0026 Image Processing.
+You can read more details about the requirements in the pdf file.